mongodb/docs/source/includes/considerations-backup-agent-install.rst

 MMS only supports backup for sharded clusters that run MongoDB 2.4 or later.

-.. only:: classic or cloud
+.. only:: classic

    All backed up replica sets and config servers should maintain oplog entries for at least an hour on average over the last 24 hour period.

+.. **BUILD WARNINGS**:: This below is tagged correctly and "/reference/configuration" exists in onprem, so can't figure out the error I'm getting here.

 .. only:: onprem